Home

 (1870-1951)

-Warren W. Miner was born on Aug.
+Warren Winslow Miner was born on Aug.
 30, 1870 in Normalville, Fayette County, PA, the eldest son of Martin and Amanda (Williams) Miner.

-He married Mary M. Dannecker, daughter of John and Anna Dannecker, of Everson.
-They had three children – Wilbur Karl Miner, Nelle G. Miner and John E. Miner.
+They produced three children – Wilbur Karl Miner, Nelle G. Miner and John E. Miner.
 Sadly, Wilbur died as a baby in 1899.

-Warren was a brakeman on the railroad.
+Warren spent many years working as a brakeman on the railroad.
 Said his obituary in the Connellsville Daily Courier, "He went to Everson [PA] as a young man to work with the Pennsylvania Railroad Company.
 He retired [in 1934]."
 He belonged to an early union known as the Brotherhood of Railroad Trainmen.

 Despite working for a prestigious large company that was integral to the economy, the work was not steady.
 The May 4, 1894 Courier said Warren was at home in Normalville, having been "laid off on account of the strike."

-Warren ultimately went back to work, and is seen here with one of the Pennsy locomotives.
+Warren ultimately went back to work, and is seen here standing in front of one of the Pennsy locomotives.

 Warren and his brother George are mentioned in the book, Way Back When – Youngwood, the Railroad Town, on a 1901 list of Railroad Trainmen members who had paid their dues.
 (Others cousins who ere employed at Youngwood by the Pennsy was Edward J. Lemon, husband of Bess Minerd; John Scott Riley, husband of Mary Belle Riley; Ernest Earl Minerd; and Arnold A. Overholt.)